Have a passion for the environment and protecting natural and cultural resources?

 Early-career Development Program Overview

-The Early-career Development Program (ECDP) at Colorado State University’s Center for Environmental Management of Military Lands (CEMML) is designed to bridge the gap between academic learning and career success.
-Our goal is to empower the next generation to lead and innovate in the stewardship of federal lands.
+The Early-career Development Program (ECDP) at Colorado State University’s CEMML is designed to bridge the gap between academic learning and career success.
+Our goal is to empower the next generation to lead and innovate in the stewardship of public and federal lands.

 Our mission is to ignite passion and provide hands-on training for students and recent graduates in natural resources management, cultural resources management, environmental planning, and GIS.
 Through real-world experiences and mentorship, the ECDP equips emerging professionals with the skills and knowledge needed to excel in their careers and make a meaningful impact.